 It’s nice to keep an eye on what’s going on inside your home.
 However, there are plenty of outdoorsy predators as well.
 This waterproof camera is perfect for outside, providing a 60-degree viewing angle, night vision, and motion detection with snapshots via email.
 The IP350 also offers backup via a computer or in the cloud, as well as access through iOS and Android apps.
 It’s also perfect for larger families, since it can support up to nine cameras online.
 Price: $129.99

 The Sengled Snap is an LED light bulb with an integrated 720p IP security camera, speaker and microphone.
 It even has geo-fencing and facial recognition, so the bulb knows the difference between an intruder and the family dog.
 Also worth mentioning is that this tiny smart bulb has a built-in WiFi signal repeater, so it can strengthen your wireless signal in some of those dead-ish spots around the house.
-Not yet available.
+Price: $149.99.

 The iCamera KEEP wireless home security camera offers HD images (with a 1280 x 720 resolution), motion and audio detection, and on-demand streaming video control from your smartphone.
 Just tap into all of the features via the free iSmartAlarm app for iOS and Android devices.
 Other features include 350-by-40-degree pan and tilt options, night vision, and both multi-user and multi-iCamera (up to four) support.
 It will send out text, email and push notifications—and even phone calls, if you want them.
 And if the camera manages to capture something worth keeping, iSmart Alarm offers cloud storage for 10-second video clips free of charge. $150